neuroIov/Docs-/medium.md

 To celebrate our launch, we're rolling out an exciting series of events:

-- Daily webinars showcasing each of our pre-deployed AI models
+- Webinars showcasing each of our pre-deployed AI modelss
-- A 24-hour hackathon with $100,000 in prizes
 - Exclusive early access for the first 1,000 sign-ups
-- Special staking rewards for early $NLOV token holders
+- Special  rewards for early users.

 [IMAGE PLACEHOLDER: Infographic of launch week events]